Designing for Offshore

 Once you have established that your vessel is strong enough in all respects, fully self-righting, and property proportioned, the remaining offshore characteristics are more people oriented.

 It has been well demonstrated that if a vessel is well found, and can determine her position accurately enough to avoid hazards, the primary remaining danger is in the physical and mental well-being of her crew.
 Exhaustion and hypothermia are the primary concerns, and both are most directly addressed by reducing the need for the crew to perform work on deck during difficult circumstances.
 We place a high priority on the ability to control the sails, helm, and vane gear from a protected location such as a bubble hatch or wheel house.
 Most of our boats feature one or the other, whether they are meant for inshore or offshore.
 Frankly it is a mystery to us why so many people spend so much for boats without achieving the profound positive impact on comfort, let alone safety, that these items provide.
 Probably it is because the Chinese lug rig is best suited for this type of "remote control".
 Unfortunately, despite its well-proven nature and the universally high praise it receives from those who have it, it is unusual and primitive-looking to the average person.
 Convention is a powerful influence.
-Conventional rigs can and should be made to be controllable from a sheltered position; it is just more difficult to accomplish.
+Conventional rigs can and should be made to be controllable from a sheltered position; it is just requires more thought to accomplish.